 On a Commodore 64, the command had no effect, since that address in memory was in the middle of a seldom-used block of RAM underneath the machine’s ROM.
 Since it was just RAM, writing to it did no harm.
 Since it coexisted with some ROM, it took some trickery to read it back out.

 There’s little reason to mention this except word of the killer POKE was still circulating in the late 1980s, when the dominant Commodore computer was the C-64.
-It’s entirely possible that people tried it out on their 64s to prove it was an urban myth.
+It’s entirely possible that people tried it out on their 64s in an effort to prove it was an urban myth.

 How the killer POKE works